thayton/thayton.github.io/_drafts/eygbl.md

         pageno += 1
 ```

 Let's go over the parts of the code that are new.
-First we'll start with the code that parses the HTML.
+First we'll start with the code that parses the HTML
-Examine the HTML of the jobs page after conducting a search:
+returned by `load_search_results`.
+Examine the HTML on jobs page after submitting a search:

 ![jobs_html](/assets/eygbl/jobs_html.png)

 We see that jobs are contained in `div#job_results_list_hldr`.
-We can find the job links under this div
+We can find the job links and location
-and each job's location using their classes, `job_link` and `location` respectively:
+under this div using classes `job_link` and `location` respectively after feeding the HTML into
+BeautifulSoup:

 ```python
 html = self.load_search_results(tss_token, job_search_id, short_name, pageno)